Policy on Sexual Harassment

 - CHWC will create a safe place for the accuser until proper authorities arrive.

 - The home parish of the accuser will be notified.
 The accused will meet with a CHWC representative and the youth minister.
-The accused will then be removed from camp property in the company of an adult from his/her parish until the proper authorities deem it safe and appropriate for him/her to return to camp.
+The accused will then be removed from the camp property in the company of an adult from his/her parish until the proper authorities deem it safe and appropriate for him/her to return to camp.

 - Authorities will direct CHWC on continued action.